indepth-dev/community/files/en-us/guides/angular/lazy-load-stylesheets.md

 ## Conclusion

-We learned that we can exclude by simply setting `inject` false in workspace configuration file, i.e. `angular.json`.
+We learnt that we can exclude by simply setting `inject` false in workspace configuration file, i.e. `angular.json`.
 And to load them on demand, we will use the `bundleName` option.

 The advantage of excluding stylesheets from the bundle is reduced bundle size, which will in turn improve the initial load time of application and finally user experience will be better.